 Closing Thoughts

 As Americans continue to juggle work, technology, and daily stressors, understanding how—and how well—we sleep becomes increasingly important.
-By analyzing real-world sleep habits at scale, this report provides a clearer picture of where sleep in the U.S. stands today and where there is (bed)room to improve.
-Better sleep starts with better information, and this data offers a foundation for making more informed decisions about rest moving forward.
+This report provides a clearer picture of where sleep in the U.S. stands today.
+Better sleep starts with better information, and NapLab’s guides are designed to help you build healthy habits and find the best mattress.
+If you’re ready to take the next step, take our quiz for a free personalized mattress recommendation.

 Methodology